Chase Sapphire Preferred® Credit Card

 Top 5 Benefits of the Chase Sapphire Preferred® Card

 Whether you’re new to the credit card game or a seasoned pro, if you don’t have the Chase Sapphire Preferred, this is definitely a card to get.
-The great sign-up bonus and waived annual fee for the first year make the card a no-brainer for practically everyone.
+The great sign-up bonus and average annual fee make the card a no-brainer for practically everyone.

 Here are the top five benefits of the Chase Sapphire Preferred: